KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws3-html-tags/1headers.md

     </body>
     ```

+    {% hint style="info" %}
+There are 6 levels of section headings, `h1` - `h6`.

+If you imagine your HTML as an outline, the highest section level is `h1` and `h6` is the lowest section level.
+As we move into more details within the webpage, we decrease the header section level.
+Use the different header levels to categorize content in your web page, not because you want different size text.
+    {% endhint %}

 1. Exciting!
 You're rocking now!
 Show off your webpage to your neighbors.
 Take a screenshot and upload a picture of your webpage to Slack!